copilot-extensions/preview-sdk.js/dreamcode.md

 ## Notes

-Regarding the context passed to event handlers
+Regarding the context passed to event handlers:

 - `message` / `confirmation` / etc are objects as received by the user
 - `octokit` is a pre-authenticated octokit instance